Downtown Parking Plazas

 Ballot Measure

-To qualify our Citizens’ Initiative, volunteers collected signatures from 15% of Menlo Park voters - well beyond the required 10%.
-On November, 10, 2024, we submitted the signatures to City Clerk, Judi Herren.
-On December 2nd, the Menlo Park City Council voted unanimously to put our measure on the 2026 ballot.
-Hurray!
+Our volunteers collected signatures from 15% of Menlo Park's registered voters—well beyond the 10% required.
+On December 2nd, 2025, the City Council voted unanimously to place our measure on the November 2026 ballot.

-If passed in November, our measure creates the Downtown Parking Plazas Ordinance, which would require a public vote before the City can sell, lease, declare as surplus, or repurpose any of the eight Downtown parking plazas.
+Our measure creates the Downtown Parking Plazas Ordinance, which requires voter approval before the City can sell, lease, declare as surplus land, or repurpose any of the eight downtown parking plazas.
+The City can still propose housing on the parking plazas - but voters must approve it.

-Improvements to enhance or expand parking would not require a vote, nor would temporary events such as farmers markets.
-The ordinance applies only to the 8 publicly-owned downtown parking lots - it does not impact the development process anywhere else.
+The ordinance applies only to the publicly-owned, downtown parking plazas - it does not impact development anywhere else.

 Van Kouzoujian, Menlo Park Resident